 Disadvantages of a Private Limited Company

 Like a public limited company, there’s a high level of administration involved.
 The company must file annual accounts and various tax returns with Companies House.
-This can make a private limited company out of reach for most small business owners without the resources to keep things running.
+This can make a PLC out of reach for most small business owners without the resources to keep things running.

 Private Limited Company Advantages and Disadvantages